Ahmed-Hassany/fabric-devkit/guides/dev-network.md

 2. Run the command `./fabricOps.sh start` to get the dev network running.

-If you wish to stop and restart the network from a clean state run the command `fabricOps.sh clean`.
+If you wish to stop and restart the network from a clean state run the command `./fabricOps.sh clean`.

 ## <a name="debugChaincode">Debug chaincode</a>